-Program information, materials (technical papers and slides), evaluation forms and more will be available via The Tax Institute's event app.
-All delegates are asked to download the app on their phone or tablet prior to the event.
-Materials will be made available for download approximately five days before the event.
-At this time, an email will be sent to delegates with access details.
+As an online event, this event will be accessible to all delegates via our dedicated Delegate Portal.
+Program information, materials (technical papers and presentations), evaluation forms and more will be available via The Tax Institute's virtual event platform.
+All delegates are encouraged to access the platform prior to the event.
+Technical papers and PowerPoint presentations will be available on the portal to all participating delegates approximately five days before the event.
+Delegates will receive instructions on accessing the portal by email.